 Are you ready to try?

-Now that you know the best way to cook pasta, here are some quick and easy pasta recipes with just a few ingredients.
+Now that you know the best way to cook pasta, here are some quick and easy pasta sauces with just a few ingredients.

-This homemade marinara sauce not only tastes better than any store-bought brand but is also one of the easiest to make!
-A pasta dinner can be yours in under 30 minutes!
+This homemade marinara sauce tastes better than any store-bought brand.
+It’s also one of the easiest to make!
+A pasta dinner can be yours in 30 minutes!

 I can still hear my Nonna, “butta la pasta!”
 It wasn’t a question… it was a statement.